Kia Motors expects delay in new model launches due to COVID-19

 The company is currently working in two-shifts at its plant with monthly production touching “five digits”.

 Last month, Kia Motors India clocked cumulative sales of 1 lakh units within 11 months of launching its first model Seltos in August last year.
-(AGENCIES)
+(PTI)

 Kia Motors expects delay in new model launches due to COVID-19

-NEW DELHI : South Korean auto major Kia Motors, which had planned to bring one new product every six months in India, expects slight delays in future model launches in the wake of the coronavirus pandemic, according to a senior company official.
+NEW DELHI, Aug 9: South Korean auto major Kia Motors, which had planned to bring one new product every six months in India, expects slight delays in future model launches in the wake of the coronavirus pandemic, according to a senior company official.

 Editorial